Friday, Oct 10, 2025

 Submission deadline: May 31, 2025

-The Center for Monetary Research at the Federal Reserve Bank of San Francisco is sponsoring its second annual conference on macro-finance research.
-The conference will be held in San Francisco on Friday, October 10, 2025.
+The Center for Monetary Research at the Federal Reserve Bank of San Francisco is sponsoring an annual conference on macro-finance research.
+This year’s event will be held in San Francisco on Friday, October 10, 2025.
 The purpose of the conference is to discuss the latest macro-finance research, broadly defined as work on the links between financial markets, monetary policy, and the macroeconomy.
 Both empirical and theoretical submissions are encouraged.
 A keynote presentation will be given by Philipp Schnabl (NYU Stern).
-See the program of last year’s conference.
+To see the program of last year’s conference, click here.

-At this conference the new SF Fed Award for Monetary Research will be conferred to an early-stage scholar who has made significant and policy-relevant research contributions to macro-finance and/or monetary economics.
-The goal of this annual award is to recognize and support outstanding early-career researchers who will shape the future of macro-finance and monetary research and its applications in central banking.
-Please email nominations by the submission deadline, including a short justification and a CV.
+The new Janet Yellen Award will be conferred upon an exceptional scholar at this conference.
+The award recognizes an early-career researcher (within ten years of receiving their Ph.D.) who has made significant and policy-relevant contributions to research in macro-finance and/or monetary economics.
+The goal of this annual award is to honor and support outstanding researchers who will shape the future of macro-finance and monetary research, and its applications in central banking.
+Please send nominations to CMR@sf.frb.org by the submission deadline.
+Nominations should include a brief justification and the nominee’s CV.
 Self-nominations are accepted.
+The award recipient does not need to have a paper on the conference program

 Conference organizers